 Hunter was crushed by the news that her case wouldn’t be considered.
 She’d been holding out hope that the trial would give her a chance to do something, to act, finally, after years of stasis.
 She wouldn’t be afraid to take the stand, or to see Rea across the courtroom.
 “I would love nothing more than to be able to stand in front of [him],” she says, “to be like, ‘Yep.
 Guess what?
 I’m here.
 Giving you a little bit of payback.’”

 Neither Hunter nor Stevens attended any of the hearings in the lead-up to Garcia’s verdict.
-But Briggs did.
+But Barbara did.
 Seeing Rea in person for the first time since the attack, she noted he’d changed physically; his hair was gone, and he’d gained weight.
-“But inside of me says, ‘Oh, that’s him,’” Briggs tells me.
+“But inside of me says, ‘Oh, that’s him,’” Barbara tells me.
 “Same eyes.
 It doesn’t matter if he was 500 pounds.”

 On May 1, Judge Garcia convicted Rea of second-degree murder with intent.
 In an order explaining her decision, Garcia wrote that “the DNA evidence in this case is compelling” and that a guilty verdict is the “only possible conclusion.”
 While Rea’s public defender had tried to propose other potential perpetrators, none of the alternate theories added up.
 Rea, Garcia noted, “generally denied ever having raped anyone, but admitted that he had gotten into fights with women ‘usually after’” his “one-night stands” or encounters with sex workers.